 When required, work instructions (WI) are developed to define details as to how specific tasks must be performed.
-Third layer consists of working instruction & form applicable to only one function, a) Process work instructions are generic in nature and are used on a number of products.
-They are called Generic Work Instructions.
+Third layer consists of working instruction & form applicable to only one function,

 For the manufacturing area, work instructions are developed and maintained as appropriate to supplement engineering drawings and specifications and to document various manufacturing processes.
 They are controlled by Industrial Engineering.
 There are two types of work instructions: